IkBenOlie5/EEG/discussion.md

 # Continuing with our project
-If you want to continue with our project, we have a few ideas on how the EEG and software can be improved.
+If you wish to improve upon our project, we have several ideas on how to enhance both the EEG and software components.

 ## More electrodes
-Firstly, you could add more electrodes, we currently only use three electrodes, but this number could be increased drastically.
-This will then allow you to use a technique called Independant Component Analysis (ICA) to remove artifacts.
-A good video series for this is: https://www.youtube.com/playlist?list=PLXc9qfVbMMN2uDadxZ_OEsHjzcRtlLNxc.
-We currently also get noise unrelated to concentration or whether someones eyes are open such as speaking and muscles firing.
-This is usually also used to filter out the signals from blinking, but we wanted to use exactly this for playing flappy bird as it gives really high peaks.
+Firstly, consider adding more electrodes; we currently use only three, but this number could be significantly increased.
+This expansion allows the application of a technique called Independent Component Analysis (ICA) to eliminate artifacts.
+A helpful video series on ICA can be found at: [ICAnalysis - YouTube Playlist](https://www.youtube.com/playlist?list=PLXc9qfVbMMN2uDadxZ_OEsHjzcRtlLNxc).
+Currently, we also get noise unrelated to concentration or eye status, such as speaking and muscle activity.
+This noise is typically filtered out when detecting blinking, but we intentionally utilize it for playing Flappy Bird, as it produces very high peaks.

 ## Thought detection
-With more electrodes, which can also be achieved by simply buying a premade EEG, you can try to build a neural network that is able to detect what someone is thinking about: https://youtube.com/watch?v=DBYY3D1gkQ0&si=ZuJdfMcYiEgIXuje
+With more electrodes, achievable by purchasing a pre-made EEG, you can attempt to build a neural network capable of detecting a person's thoughts.
+For more information, refer to this video: [Playing Video Games With Mind Control - YouTube](https://www.youtube.com/watch?v=DBYY3D1gkQ0&si=ZuJdfMcYiEgIXuje).

 ## Radio signal
-When we play back the raw signal using Audacity, we can hear a radio station in the background (we even heard a Nivea commercial).
-You could try to build a radio antenna and filter out all the noise (which is done very similarly to how we filter out the noise).
+When we playback the raw signal using Audacity, a radio station can be heard in the background (we even heard a Nivea commercial).
+Consider building a radio antenna and filtering out all the noise, a process similar to our noise filtering.

 ## Einthoven triangle
-We think that the reason why the triangle we have created captures the alpha waves is because of the [Einthoven triangle](https://en.wikipedia.org/wiki/Einthoven%27s_triangle).
-You could research whether this is correct or not.
+We believe that the triangle we have created (earlobe, front of head, and back of head) captures alpha waves due to the [Einthoven triangle](https://en.wikipedia.org/wiki/Einthoven%27s_triangle).
+Research whether this assumption is correct or not.

-In Ryan Lopez' EEG project, he also mentioned some possible improvements which are the same for our EEG: https://github.com/ryanlopezzzz/EEG#future-improvement
+In Ryan Lopez's EEG project, he also mentioned some possible improvements, which are applicable to our EEG as well: [Ryan Lopez's EEG Project - Future Improvements](https://github.com/ryanlopezzzz/EEG#future-improvement).